cservan/lib_distance/README.md

 ## Use

-The library need a word2vec binary model to be used.
-It is created by loading it.
+The library need a word2vec binary model to be used (and only binary models).
+See the example for more details.

 ## Questions